Mmackinnon01/Excursion/README.md

 ## General Info

 This project aims to develop and launch a fully functional website as a way to test and develop my newly learned HTML, CSS and GitHub skills.
+It integrates new HTML elements such as mp4 files and semantic HTML structure.

 ## Technologies